mjcull/R4H2O/manuscript/4_tidyverse.md

 The `geom_hline()` adds a horizontal line in the graph at a given intercept with the y-axis.
 In the same way, the `geom_vline()` adds a line at a given intercept with the x-axis.

 The location of the vertical line is the location where the highest results were measured.
 The `which()` function helps to determine the date when this occurred.
 This function results in the index number of those elements in a vector that meet a condition.
-The code below assigns that location to the variable `mx`.
+For example, the expression `which(c("a", "b" "c") == "b")` results in 2.
+The code below assigns the location(s) of the maximum THM result location to the variable `mx`.

 {format: r, line-numbers: false}
 ```